 As already stated, there is no reasonable workaround for this issue.
 The only mitigation is to not use the SSL 3.0 protocol.
 There are three methods of achieving this:

-A commonly asked question is – if this attack is against the CBC mode of encryption can this be resolved if we were to use RC4 instead of AES in our cipher suite?
-The simple answer is – RC4 has since been proven to be much less secure in SSL/TLS than previously known and it’s generally not recommended to use it.
-For example, BEAST is nowadays mitigated on the client-side by record splitting, it has been suggested that POODLE could be mitigated in a similar way, but it’s better just to drop support of SSLv3 when you’re making changes anyway.
+A commonly asked question is, if this attack is against the CBC mode of encryption, can this be resolved if we were to use RC4 instead of AES in our cipher suite?
+The simple answer is that RC4 has since been proven to be much less secure in SSL/TLS than previously known, and it’s generally not recommended to use it.
+For example, Beast is nowadays mitigated on the client side by record splitting.
+It has been suggested that Poodle could be mitigated in a similar way, but it’s better just to drop support of SSLv3 when you’re making changes anyway.

 Chandu Ketkar is a principal security consultant at Synopsys.
 His vast security expertise includes architecture security, secure design assessment automation, medical device and systems security, cryptography, mobile application security, maturity models, and software security initiatives (SSI).
 Chandu also has over 25 years of experience building software and says if he knew back then what he knows now, he would have built it a lot safer.
 He is a member of the AAMI and is actively engaged in creating an automation tool to scale architecture/design risk assessments.
 When he’s not building code for medical devices, Chandu relaxes by singing and listening to music.